 Summaries have their place.
 It’s great for the books that have gold nuggets of value but spend way too long repeating the same information in multiple forms.
 However, I usually can’t determine if a book is a winner or a fluff book until reading at least 20% of it.
 I’m always on the cautious side.
 I’d rather be the guy who reads more fluff in case I find that one valuable nugget of information that can change my life versus the guy who accidentally skipped it because he assumed the rest of the book was bad.

-A great technique for finding out what type of book this is quicker is to look at the table of contents and structure of the book.
+A great technique for finding out what type of book you’re looking at is through the table of contents.
 It doesn’t always work but sometimes it helps you skip the “read at least 20% of the book” rule.

-I have tried Blinkist free trial on my phone and went through at least 100 book summaries in that time.
-There’s text summaries (average of 5 to 10 pages) and audiobook summaries (of similar length) on some of the titles.
+I have tried Blinkist thoroughly and went through at least 100 book summaries.
+There’s text summaries (average of 5 to 10 pages) and audio book summaries (that last around 5 minutes at normal speed) on some of the titles.

 I repeat what I said in the last section.
 Book summaries have their proper place.
 I would only use it for specific purposes, as mentioned in the bullet points earlier.
 I just don’t think you can get even close to the full juice for many incredible books with a summary.